danvet/danvet.github.io/_posts/2022-08-03-locking-hierarchy.md

   big vma tree has its own private lock.
 Or when a structure has a lot of different locks for different member fields.

-  On one hand locks aren't free, the overhead of fine grained locking can seriously hurt, especially when common operations have to take most of the locks anyway and so there's no chance of any concurrence benefit.
+  On one hand locks aren't free, the overhead of fine-grained locking can seriously hurt, especially when common operations have to take most of the locks anyway and so there's no chance of any concurrence benefit.
 Furthermore fine-grained locking leads to the temption of solving locking overhead with